In-Home Newborn Photos

-With almost a decade under my belt photographing newborns in their homes around Franklin and Nashville, TN ….
-I humbly call myself an expert.
+With almost a decade under my belt doing in-home newborn photos around Franklin and Nashville, TN ….
+I do humbly call myself an expert.
 I’ve learned a lot over the years about what works and what doesn’t when it comes to natural, joyful, lifestyle newborn sessions.
 I’m excited to share with you now, my top 7 tips to make your photos beautiful and stress free.

 1. Crank the thermostat